voicehacks/setup-local-recommendations/step-by-step/4-testing.md

     * After you click the "Ask [Your Skill Name]" button, you should see the **Lambda Request** and **Lambda Response** boxes get populated with JSON data like in the screenshot above.
     * Click the **Listen** button in the bottom right corner to hear Alexa read the response.
     * You can have an entire conversation with your skill with the Service Simulator.
 Try the following commands:
-        * "Start a quiz"
+        * "tell me about this place"
-        * [Press the listen button, and type an answer to the first question in the box]
+        * [Press the listen button, and type "recommend an attraction" in the box]
-        * [Press the listen button, and type an answer the second question in the box]
+        * [Press the listen button, and type "give me an activity" in the box]

-        (Continue this process for the entire quiz.
+        (Continue this process for all of the utterances.
 To start over, click the "Reset" button.)

     * If you receive a response that reads: *"The remote endpoint could not be called, or the response it returned was invalid,"* this is an indication that something is broken.
 AWS Lambda offers an additional testing tool to help you troubleshoot your skill.